hawtio/hawtio/FAQ.md

 Here's how to [disable security](https://github.com/hawtio/hawtio/blob/master/docs/Configuration.md#configuring-or-disabling-security-in-karaf-servicemix-fuse) if you wish to remove the need to login to hawtio.

+#### Which Java version is required?

+Hawtio 1.4 onwards requires Java 7 or 8.
+Hawtio 1.3 or older supports Java 6 and 7.

 #### How do I enable hawtio inside my Java Application / Spring Boot / DropWizard / Micro Service

 The easiest thing to do is add jolokia as a java agent via a java agent command line: